 Before picking a parenting strategy, deciding on discipline techniques or dealing with the day-to-day issues affecting your young child, it's best to get a grip on what typical early childhood development is.
 Young children are building the basics and often show immaturity when it comes to developmental areas such as emotional or social skills.
 The national child development organization Zero to Three notes that young toddlers have yet to develop a sense of self-control or build prosocial skills.
 This can lead to unacceptable or even aggressive behaviors.
 As your child moves through the preschool years and into the early grade school ones, he will begin to become more social, have some ability to regulate his emotions, build cognitive skills such as:

 Media and Technology

-Between computers, TVs, tablets, cell phones and other assorted electronic equipment, kids are getting an earlier start when it comes to using technology.
 This seemingly constant exposure to media-related images has a definite effect on the young child.
-According to the American Academy of Pediatrics, children under the age of 2 shouldn't watch any TV at all.
+According to the American Academy of Pediatrics, children under the age of 2 shouldn't watch any TV at all 5.
 As your little one ages, he may begin to confuse the fantasy world of the media with real life.
 A 3-year-old who sees his favorite super hero gaining glory by physically hurting other people may think that this behavior is acceptable.
 It's the parent's job to help the young child to understand the difference between what the media says and what is an appropriate way to behave.
-Additionally, too much time engaging with media and technology may take young children away from interacting socially with other kids and participating in healthy physical fitness activities.
+Additionally, too much time engaging with media and technology may take young children away from interacting socially with other kids and participating in healthy physical fitness activities 6.

 - BananaStock/BananaStock/Getty Images